ruggeri/tech-notes/randos/usb.md

 The USB-A connector had identical shape, so that a USB-A 3.0 (AKA SuperSpeed) cable could be plugged into any USB-A receptacle.
 The USB-B shape was somewhat changed, to add a "roof" to the house.
-A USB-B 3.0 connector cannot be plugged into a USB-B 2.0 port, though.
-Though a USB-B 2.0 connector _can_ be plugged into a USB-B 3.0 port (and protocol downgrades to USB 2.0).
+A USB-B 3.0 connector cannot be plugged into a USB-B 2.0 port.
+However, a USB-B 2.0 connector _can_ be plugged into a USB-B 3.0 port (and protocol downgrades to USB 2.0 of course).

 You can tell a SuperSpeed USB-A connector or receptacle because it is colored **blue**.
 This is for reference only; you can use a